Home

 • gallbladder attack (biliary colic) – sharp cramping pain, sometimes with vomiting; usually after a fatty meal when the gallbladder goes into spasm trying to release bile for digestion

-Can I still do a liver gallbladder cleanse even though my gall bladder has been removed?
+Can I do a gallbladder cleanse even if my gall bladder has been removed?

 The Gallbladder Flush